The Hiring Line:

 “George and Waffles,

 If you recall from my last update on Feb.
-8th, I was contacted about a CFO opportunity at a startup.
+8th, a startup contacted me about a CFO opportunity.
 After a number of meetings with the founder and board of directors, everyone agreed that I was the perfect fit for what they need.

 The real attraction is equity in the company which currently has a $10 million valuation.
 We will be raising another $25-30 million for Series A. Financial models are forecasting over $1 billion in 5 years!